Sir (singer): 2015–2018: Seven Sundays and signing to TDE

 On January 18, 2018, SiR released his sophomore album November.
 This time out the album featured production from DJ Khalil, Mndsgn, Andre Harris, returning Seven Sundays collaborators DK The Punisher and J. LBS, and more.
 The sole features on the project came by way of TDE label-mate ScHoolboy Q and British singer-songwriter Etta Bond.

-2019–present: Chasing Summer
+2019–20: Chasing Summer

 On August 8, 2019, SiR announced his third album via TDE, releasing the first single off the album, "Hair Down" featuring Kendrick Lamar.
 Chasing Summer was released on August 30, 2019, and includes guest features from Kendrick Lamar, Lil Wayne, Jill Scott, Smino, Kadhja Bonet, Sabrina Claudio, and Zacari.

 On February 3, 2020, SiR performed at NPR Tiny Desk Concert.
 He devoted the performance to his infant godson who died a couple of days before.
-His set list included: "The Recipe", "New Sky", "Wires In The Sky", and "John Redcorn".
+His set list included: "The Recipe", "New Sky", "Wires in the Way" and "John Redcorn".

-On April 23, 2020, as part of Top Dawg Entertainment's Fan Appreciation Week, SiR released the song Rapper Weed featuring Boogie.
+On April 23, 2020, as part of Top Dawg Entertainment's Fan Appreciation Week, SiR released the song "Rapper Weed" featuring Boogie.
 On April 27, he released the music video for the song "John Redcorn", which was inspired by the TV show, King of the Hill.

-In May 2022, He released "Satisfaction".
+2022-24: Heavy

+In May 2022, SiR released the song "Satisfaction", which served as the lead single to his second album Heavy.
+He would release two more singles ("Life is Good" and "Nothing Even Matters") that same year before going on a short hiatus in 2023 due to his rehabilitation.
+After the release of the singles "No Evil" and "Karma" in January and February 2024, SiR released his album on March 22, 2024.
+A month after the album's release, on April 1, 2024, he performed on the late night show Jimmy Kimmel Live!.

+Personal life

+Sir is married to his longtime girlfriend, Kelly-Ann Farris.
+In 2020, the couple announced the birth of their first child, a baby girl.
+Sir comes from a musical family background, with his mother Jackie Gouche a music teacher and singer who has provided vocals for Michael Jackson.
+He is also the maternal nephew to legendary bassist Andrew Gouche and cousin to Tiffany Gouché.
+He is also the younger brother to Grammy-nominated rapper and Music Theory teacher, D Smoke.
+His older brother, Davion Farris, is also an acclaimed singer-songwriter.

+In 2024, Sir revealed his bout with depression, anxiety, isolation, and turmoil with his wife and family.
+He stated these feelings increased during the COVID-19 pandemic.
+This eventually pushed him into substance abuse and addiction between 2020 and 2021.
+During his bout, his family, friends, and label, TDE, assisted him with rehabilitation.
+As of 2024, he has been completely sober for over a year.

+On August 10, 2024, Sir's mother Jackie Gouche Farris died due to complications of a car accident that occurred earlier that year on March 31.
+She was 61 years old.